Gerhard Richter

 Gerhard Richter, born in 1932 in Dresden, Germany, is one of the most influential figures in post-war art, known for his groundbreaking paintings, prints, and editions that have shaped contemporary visual culture.
 His artwork transcends stylistic boundaries, shifting between photorealism and abstraction in an ongoing exploration of perception and representation.
 Early in his career, Richter created blurred photorealistic paintings based on found photographs, a technique that questioned the reliability of imagery and redefined the relationship between reality and reproduction.

 Throughout his career, Richter has continued to challenge the limits of painting while developing a parallel fascination with the possibilities of reproduction.
-His abstract art, characterized by the use of a squeegee to drag and layer paint, reflects his interest in the balance between chance and control.
-This approach not only revolutionized contemporary abstraction but also demonstrated his belief that each medium — whether painting or print — can reveal a different truth about seeing and meaning.
+His abstract art, characterized by the use of a squeegee to drag and layer paint across the surface, reflects his interest in the balance between chance and control.
+This process, often associated with his distinctive squeegee abstraction, has also informed a number of his most celebrated abstract prints, including works related to the renowned Cage prints series.

 Gerhard Richter’s artworks are held in major collections worldwide and have been the focus of numerous retrospectives at leading international institutions, including the Neue Nationalgalerie in Berlin (2023), The National Museum of Modern Art in Tokyo (2022), The Museum of Modern Art in New York (2002), and the Centre Pompidou in Paris (1977, 2012).